TheOdinProject/curriculum/foundations/installations/installations.md

 We can only support the operating systems indicated above.
 Our instructions have been tested with MacOS, Ubuntu, and official flavors of Ubuntu.
 We do not recommend installing an OS that is only based on Ubuntu (like Mint, Pop!_OS, ElementaryOS, etc).

 </div>

-### Lesson overview

-This section contains a general overview of topics that you will learn in this lesson.

-- How to set up a proper environment to follow The Odin Project curriculum.
-- Installing Google Chrome in your environment.

 ### Assignment